tigron/skeleton-coding-standard/general/index.md

 # General specifications

-* UTF-8: The default charset for every file created is UTF-8
+* The character encoding for all source code UTF-8
+* Unix line endings (U+000A)
-* Indentation with tab
+* Indentation is done with tabs